JetBrains/kotlin-web-site/docs/topics/native/native-spm.md

       targets: [
          .binaryTarget(
             name: "shared",
-            url: "<link to the uploaded XCFramework ZIP file>"), checksum:"<checksum calculated for the ZIP file>"
+            url: "<link to the uploaded XCFramework ZIP file>", checksum:"<checksum calculated for the ZIP file>")
       ]
    )
    ```